doselect/docs.doselect.com/source/includes/_embed_api.md

 app.

 ### Loading embeds
-Call `doselect.loadFrame()` to load all the embed objects on a page.
+Call `doselect.startEmbed()` to load all the embed objects on a page.

 ### Destroying an embed